Fighting Mesothelioma Since 2019

 But in summer 2019, John had to learn how to build something different: a game plan for survival after being diagnosed with mesothelioma, a rare and aggressive cancer caused by asbestos exposure.

-Now, more than four years later, John is constructing a life of happiness, love, and adventure despite his mesothelioma diagnosis.
+Now, more than five years later, John is constructing a life of happiness, love, and adventure despite his mesothelioma diagnosis.

 “Mesothelioma is going to end my life eventually,” John says.
 “But I’m going to live it as well as I can.”